 Indigenous and local knowledges comprise a diverse set of understandings and practices, and therefore approaches must reflect those understandings and the local contexts in which they are placed.
-This sfeature highlights a diverse range of approaches to inform decision-making with Indigenous and local knowledge and science and reflects that approaches must be tailored and developed to the local context where they are applied.
+This Special Feature highlights a diverse range of approaches to inform decision-making with Indigenous and local knowledge and science and reflects that approaches must be tailored and developed to the local context where they are applied.
 Practice-focused and decision-making oriented approaches addressed in this feature include informing strategic decision-making for conservation (priority threat management in Pacific salmon, Walsh et al. 2020, this feature), ecosystem-based adaptation (reindeer husbandry and land use decisions, Hausner et al. 2020, this feature), understanding the role of Indigenous and local practice in conservation (cattle foraging preferences and conservation herding practice, Molnàr et al, 2020, this feature), understanding the social conditions that promote adaptation to change (Indigenous communities and sea otter recovery, Burt et al. 2020, this feature), and adaptation of Indigenous knowledge and practice to globalisation (Congretel & Pinton 2020, this feature) and informing conservation translocations (Rayne et al. 2020, this feature).
 More knowledge production-focused approaches include understanding of complex interactions between seasonal weather and wildlife condition (Gagnon et al 2020, this feature) and contributions of Indigenous and local knowledge also contributes to global contexts, including recently through the Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES).
-McElwee et al. (2020, this feature) highlight in their assessment of the global IPBES processes that different aspects and qualities of different knowledge systems may align better with some questions than others, and the balance of contributions from knowledge systems may reflect their alignment with different questions.
+McElwee et al. (2020, this feature) highlight in their assessment of the global IPBES processes that different aspects and qualities of different knowledge systems may align better with some questions than others, and the balance of contributions from knowledge systems might reflect their alignment with different questions.
 Some of these issues are addressed in Wheeler et al. (2020, this feature) which investigates sources of process and limitations to the use of Indigenous knowledge and science in decision-making.
 Perhaps most importantly, consultation and collaboration processes will identify whether how knowledge is gathered and used is acceptable to all parties.

+Conclusions

+Going to try to add things that address the specific questions here with use of the list you sent.

 Acknowledgements

 We would like to thank Marc Cadotte for helpful comments on the manuscript.
 Emilie Aime, Alice Plane and Kirsty Scandrett for this support in creating this Special Feature.
 We also thank Andrew Smith and Olivia Norfolk for comments on an earlier draft of the manuscript.